 Between Monday June 10 and Friday June 14, 1974, The Who played four shows at Madison Square Garden in New York and I attended every one.
-Unfortunately they weren’t at their best, and it turned out that much of the problem was down to fans in the front few rows shouting 'Jump, Pete, Jump' to Townshend, which shocked him enormously.
+Unfortunately they weren’t at their best, and it turned out that much of the problem was down to a fan sat towards the front shouting ‘Jump, Pete, Jump’ to Townshend, which shocked him enormously.
 For the first time, he said later, he felt he was parodying himself, even resembling a circus act, and needed to force his uniquely athletic stage style that was so much a part of the excitement of The Who and which had previously come naturally to him.
 In the short term this contributed to an unsatisfactory season of concerts, at least by the absurdly high standards The Who had set in the past, and in the long term the behaviour of these fans had a profound effect on his attitude towards the group.
 Most fans loved the band no matter what, of course, and their blind faith depressed Pete still further.

-From where I was sat I couldn't see the fans up front but I could tell something wasn't right.
-I put it down to sound problems, as was so often the case with The Who, especially when they hadn't played for a while.
+From where I was sat on the first night I couldn’t see the fans up front but I could tell something wasn’t right.
+I put it down to sound problems, as was so often the case with The Who, especially when they hadn’t played for a while.
 It was the first time they’d played the Garden so the acoustics were new to them.
-I thought they'd iron out the problems after the first gig but they didn't, not really.
+I thought they’d iron out the problems after the first gig but they didn’t, not really.
 It was only later that I realised the true problem ran far deeper, and I suspect that the band used the dodgy sound as an excuse when they, or at least Pete, knew the problems lay deeper too.
-They hadn't recorded any new material since Quadrophenia, so the set they played was a run-through of their past, a kind of greatest hits selection.
-The only real surprise was that they re-introduced 'Tattoo' into the set which the fans (and I) loved but which somehow contributed to a slightly unsettling feeling of nostalgia that had hit me earlier when I saw High Numbers t-shirts on sale outside the arena.
+They hadn’t recorded any new material since Quadrophenia, so the set they played was a run-through of their past, a kind of greatest hits selection.
+The only real surprise was that they re-introduced ‘Tattoo’ into the set which the fans (and I) loved but which somehow contributed to a slightly unsettling feeling of nostalgia that had hit me earlier when I saw High Numbers t-shirts on sale outside the arena.
 Pete always wanted to progress but the others were content with the way things were, and I think this was also part of the problem.
 It was a problem that would never go away.

 There was a terrible atmosphere backstage after the opening concert.
 The Who were screaming at each other behind a locked dressing room door.
 Kit Lambert, who wasn’t often seen at Who concerts by 1974, had turned up unexpectedly, drunk as a lord and demanding to mix the on-stage PA in future, a ludicrous suggestion, and that didn’t help matters either.
 Soundman Bobby Pridden ran out of the dressing room shouting that he was through with The Who, and I took him aside into another room and spent ages telling him not to quit, and of course he didn’t.
 Poor loyal Bob, the real fifth member of The Who, caught it in the neck so many times but he loved them far too much to ever quit.
 Eventually everyone calmed down and Pete Rudge, who was managing them in the US at the time, asked me to quietly steer Lambert away from the scene which I somehow managed to do.
 On our way back uptown to the Navarro I asked Kit if he could ask his limousine driver to stop so I could buy a pack of cigarettes.
 We stopped and Kit rushed into a liquor store and came back with two cartons for me – 20 packets!